dexin-qi/aboutme/_pages/about.md

   - /about.html
 ---

-I am a fourth-year PhD candidate admitted directly after bachelor's degree at Xi'an Jiaotong University.
+I am a fourth-year PhD candidate admitted directly after bachelor's at [Xi'an Jiaotong University](https://www.xjtu.edu.cn).
 My research interests include:

-- Visual Reconstruction
+- 3D Reconstruction
-- LiDAR SLAM: Including 2D mapping and localization for planar robots using LiDAR, and tightly-coupled LiDAR-inertial odometry using multi-beam LiDAR.
+- LiDAR SLAM for 2D mapping/localization of planar robots and visual-inertial odometry using 3D LiDAR
 - NeRF (Neural Radiance Fields): Generating photo-realistic rendering of scenes using multi-view images for autonomous driving simulators.

-In summary, my research focuses on the intersection of robotics, computer vision and deep learning.
-Through my PhD research, I have gained solid experience in LiDAR-based localization and mapping, visual SLAM, and neural rendering.
-I am proficient in C++, Python and commonly used robotics and vision libraries.
+I like bringing ideas to life - my favorite projects are a touchless smart switch and biking navigation assistant using platforms like ESP32, Arduino and STM32.
+In college, I participated in the VEX Robotics Competition, and our team won national and Asian regional championships to compete at the world championship.
+For my undergraduate project, I built a computer vision-based trash can that could automatically catch thrown items, sparking my interest in Computer Vision.

+The VEX experience taught me to document engineering work - currently Obsidian is my preferred note-taking software.
+I developed and open-sourced a plugin: [Sync Calendar](https://github.com/dexin-qi/obsidian-sync-calendar) to manage events from Google Calendar in like tasks in Obsidian.

+In my spare time, I enjoy playing games like Mario Kart, Horizon Forbidden West, and Zelda, along with watching shows like Breaking Bad, Game of Thrones, and Stranger Things.
+These hobbies help me relax outside of research.

+Overall, I aim to balance research with hobbies and apply my skills towards creating meaningful technologies.

 <!-- My goal is to develop reliable perception algorithms for autonomous systems.  -->